elvorai/elvortoken/Whitepaper.md

 The ELV token is designed as a utility token intended for ecosystem participation, AI infrastructure access, trading benefits, staking mechanisms, governance systems, and platform interaction.

 Cryptocurrency investments involve substantial risk and may result in partial or total loss of capital.

+Security reviews, audit references, public contract visibility, and vesting transparency may reduce risk but do not guarantee that ELV or any digital asset is risk-free.

 Potential participants should conduct independent research and consult professional legal, financial, and tax advisors before engaging with digital assets.